Karakorum 2026 Season Wrap Up

 After three previous attempts in 2002, 2003, and 2008 — each raising Alzheimer’s research funding — Alan reached the summit of the world’s highest peak on his fourth attempt at 29,032 feet at age 54.

-Becoming the 18th and oldest American to summit K2, Alan climbed the world’s most dangerous mountain for his mother, Ida and the fight against Alzheimer’s — raising research funding across every expedition.
+Becoming the 18th and oldest, at the time, American to summit K2, Alan climbed the world’s most dangerous mountain for his mother, Ida and the fight against Alzheimer’s — raising research funding across every expedition.

 Seven continents.
 Eight 8,000-meter peaks.
 58 Colorado 14,000-foot peaks.
 A lifetime of purpose-driven climbing.